Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

   ##  IV.
 CONCLUSION
-  <a name="iv-conclusion"></a>

      In this project, we successfully designed and implemented a comprehensive subway management system that meets both basic and advanced requirements.
-We utilized a variety of technologies including Spring Boot, MySQL, and JPA, and effectively integrated multiple functionalities such as station and line management, ride recording, and passenger information handling.
+We utilized a variety of technologies including MySQL and Spring Boot, and effectively integrated multiple functionalities such as station and line management, ride recording, and passenger information handling.
 Our system also incorporates advanced features like business carriage management, integration with buses and landmarks, and robust search capabilities.
-The project's efficient handling of large datasets, interactive UI/UX design, and adherence to database best practices demonstrate a solid understanding of database systems principles.
-This project highlights our ability to work collaboratively and deliver a functional, user-friendly application.
+The project's efficient handling of large datasets, interactive UI/UX design, and adherence to database best practices demonstrate a solid understanding of database systems principles and associated technologies.
+This project highlights our ability to work collaboratively and deliver a functional, user-friendly webpage.